axelchalon/axelchalon.github.io/_posts/2015-12-12-how-you-spend-your-days-is-how-you-spend-your-lives.markdown

 ---
 layout: post
-title:  'How you spend your days is how you spend your lives'
+title:  'How You Spend Your Days Is How You Spend Your Lives'
 date:   2015-12-12 14:13:12 +0200
 categories: motivational
 ---